KILTprotocol/kilt-did-utilities/README.md

 The following env variables are required:

+- `RELAY_WS_ADDRESS`: The endpoint address of the relaychain.
+- `PROVIDER_WS_ADDRESS`: The endpoint address of the DIP provider chain.
 - `CONSUMER_WS_ADDRESS`: The endpoint address of the consumer chain on which DIP is to be used.
 - `SUBMITTER_ADDRESS`: The address (encoded with the target chain network prefix `38`) that is authorized to submit the transaction on the target chain.
 - `ENCODED_CALL`: The HEX-encoded call to DID-sign.